 To prevent the dreaded gap, there are a few steps to take prior to tossing the apples in the pie pan.

-- Gently cooking the apples helps set the pectin, bringing it to a heat stable form.
+- Gently cooking the apples helps set the pectin, bringing it to a heat-stable form.
 This prevents further cooking and dreaded mushiness (or further apple shrinkage).
-Cook prior to baking for 10-15 minutes.
+Cook before baking for 10-15 minutes.
 Spread apples and juices on a sheet pan and place in the freezer to quickly cool to room temperature.
 Now they’re ready for the pie pan.

 - Strain the sugar and spice mixture off the apples after cooling.
-Doing this reduces moisture and steam build up under the crust, which can also further cook the apples making them too soft.
-Straining also prevents an overflow of apple juices spilling over and onto the baking pan.
+Doing this reduces moisture and steam build-up under the crust, which can also further cook the apples, making them too soft.
+Straining also prevents an overflow of apple juices from spilling over and onto the baking pan.

 - Make sure there are plenty of steam vents in the top crust for steam to escape.
 To ensure this, I use a top crust made of pastry cutouts.
 I use leaves here, but stars or flowers would be festive too.